 Generally speaking, non-Americans couldn’t care less about American political and social issues.
 Imagine people outside the United States giving a damn about the deeds and misdeeds of real-life Texas Democratic Rep. Charlie Wilson (Tom Hanks) – i.e., his secretly helping Afghan rebels to rise up against the Soviet Union in the 1980s – even though the world is still experiencing the consequences of his actions to this day.

-Looking from that narrow angle, it’s hardly surprising that Charlie Wilson’s War brought in a modest $52.8 million abroad, with its top international markets being the United Kingdom/Ireland ($8.9 million) and France ($4.8 million).
+Looking from that narrow angle, it’s hardly surprising that Charlie Wilson’s War brought in a relatively modest $52.8 million abroad, with its top international markets being the United Kingdom/Ireland ($8.9 million) and France ($4.8 million).

 With a worldwide total of $119.5 million, Mike Nichols’ latest adult-oriented movie didn’t even get close to breaking even at the box office.